4 Signs it is time for a Blepharoplasty (Eyelid Lift Surgery) with a Plastic Surgeon

 Why do younger people get eyelid lift surgery (Blepharoplasty or Canthoplasty)?

 - If a person in their 20’s has genetically heavy eyelids, they may not only be prone to skin infections or lid irritations, but they may look older than they are.

 - If a person in their 20’s or 30’s has heavy, puffy eyelids or early ptosis, their vision may be impeded (as with older patients).

-- Many younger patients want to be able to wear eye makeup on their lids, and if the eyelid isn’t being seen beneath the skin fold, or the eyelashes are covered up, the capacity to enhance the eyes with makeup is extremely limited.
+- Many younger patients want to be able to wear eye makeup on their lids.
+Furthermore, if the eyelid isn’t being seen beneath the skin fold, or the eyelashes are covered up, the capacity to enhance the eyes with makeup is extremely limited.

-However, there are other signs on your face that can help you determine whether you would genuinely benefit from an eyelid lift procedure – or which indicate you can wait a bit longer before resorting to the surgical eyelid rejuvenation options.
+However, there are other signs on your face that can help you determine whether you would genuinely benefit from an eyelid lift procedure.
+Or, which indicate you can wait a bit longer before resorting to surgical rejuvenation options.

 But here’s how you can tell if it’s TIME for a surgical eyelid rejuvenation approach rather than just serums or injectables to reduce the wrinkles.

 Look at Your Eyes Through the Eyes of the Pros